Healthy Eating Habits in Individuals with Autism

 – Descriptive vocabulary (e.g., spicy, bland, bruised etc.)

-In summary, promoting healthy eating habits this summer doesn’t have to mean making huge sacrifices.
+In summary, promoting healthy eating habits doesn’t have to mean making huge sacrifices.
 Being proactive and planning in advance are key ingredients in promoting positive outcomes in individuals with autism.
 Meal prep is just another example.
 Finding the time can be very challenging.
 So, here’s one final tip: consider an online solution.
 Programs such as FreshDirect and Peapod take care of the planning process, including creating weekly menus, and supplying healthy recipes.
 This strategy can save time for you and your family to do other important things – like exercise!!

 Written by Randy Horowitz, M.S.E.d., S.A.S.